Fieldmarshall31/printf/README.md

 Conclusion of the printf project.

-Authors: JOHN JEREMIAH and AYOADE EMMANUEL
+Authors: JOHN JEREMIAH and AYOADE EMMANUEL OJOMO